 According to the 2011 Census, India has over 400 million migrants; a large proportion of which are internal migrants.
 This includes inter-state migrants as well as intra-state migrants.
-Some of these migrants move seasonally from one state to another during the agricultural offseason to sustain livelihoods by finding employment in urban areas.
-The circular migrants are permanently settled in urban destinations but return to their rural homes during festivals, marriages, and other ceremonies.
-These two categories of migrants constitute a large portion of the rural migrants, who are highly mobile between the places of origin and destination cities.
+Some of these migrants move seasonally from one state to another during the agricultural offseason to sustain livelihoods by finding

 COVID-19 has exposed the glaring inequalities that exist in society and unsafe and undignified migration often exacerbates such inequalities.
 Informal migrant workers in India were the hardest hit group during the pandemic.
 To arrest the spread of the pandemic the Indian government imposed one of the most stringent lockdowns in the world.
 The lockdown resulted in a complete shutdown of economic activities throughout the country for almost 10 weeks between the end of March and early June 2020.
-In India, most of the migrant workers were not paid their wages during the lockdown; they had no access to food and cash to pay for rental accommodation, nor did they access social welfare due to the lack of flexibility of welfare services.
+In India, most of the migrant workers were not paid their wages during the lockdown; they had no access to food or cash to pay for rental accommodation, nor did they have access to social welfare due to the lack of flexibility of welfare services.
 Many did not have bank accounts or identification documents as they were valid only in their state of origin.
-Language barriers in any case add to the discrimination they face; this stigma worsened when urban locals began calling them "Corona Carriers", thereby reducing their chances of becoming employable in the future.